HVAC Maintenance Checklist

 The cooling source is usually an air conditioning system or evaporator coil.
 The air distribution system is typically a series of ducts or vents circulating air throughout the home.

-3) What is the most common problem with the HVAC system?
+What is the most common problem with HVAC systems?

 Generally, the most common HVAC problems are related to a lack of maintenance or faulty parts.
 This can include leaky ducts, dirty filters, gas leaks, or issues with the thermostat.